m4nuC/async-busboy/README.md

 ```
 As of today there is no support for directly piping of the request stream into a consumer.
 The files are first written to disk using `os.tmpDir()`.
 When the consumer stream drained the request stream, files will be automatically removed, otherwise the host OS should take care of the cleaning process.

-### Try it on your local
-If you want to run some test localy, clone this repo, then run: `node examples/index.js`
-From there you can use something like [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) to send `POST` request to `localhost:8080`.
-Note: When using Postman make sure to not send a `Content-Type` header, if it's filed by default, just delete it.
-(This is to let the `boudary` header be generated automaticaly)

-### Working with nested inputs and objects
+## Working with nested inputs and objects
 Make sure to serialize objects before sending them as formData.
 i.e:
 ```js